 Per diem rates are listed on the LAR website under the "Services and Rates' tab on the Per Diems page.
 The current per diems in effect for the current fiscal year will be listed.
 Possible per diems for future years are estimates only.
 Estimated rates are provided for budgeting purposes only and subject to change depending on annual Fiscal Oversight Committee recommendations and approval by the Vice Provost for Research.
 Most per diem rates are charged per cage (e.g. mice conventional and isolator) and other rates are charged per animal (rabbit).
 Rates may vary from year to year as expenses and the number of animals varies.
 When planning for projects that will extend beyond June 30, investigators may wish to apply an inflationary increase of 3-6% per year from currently listed rates.
 Please consult with LAR when planning for animal care costs.

-Fill out the LAR Animal Request Form.
-Email the form to LAR@indiana.edu.
+Fill out the LAR Animal Procurement Form.
+Email the form to LAR@iu.edu.

 - LAR will ensure that the housing facility has the space and supplies required to care for the animals and that the protocol will allow for the number of animals in the order.